 For having only 12 push buttons, the wheel has up to 64 inputs that a driver can make!
 These come from having multi-way joysticks, encoders, 12-position rotary switches… you name it, and the F64-USB has it!
 The very name of the product is inspired by the huge array of inputs you can make when driving.

 This makes it perfect for F1-style sim racing games, of course, where the driver needs such precise, complicated inputs to get the best out of their car.

 But, none of this compares to the electronic bite-point system encoded within every F64-USB wheel.
-You can adjust every aspect of the driving experience using this array, and bite-point for gear shifts and all other inputs can be programed to 1.0 and 0.1 increments; giving you, the driver, perfect and precise control.
+You can adjust every aspect of the driving experience using this array, and bite-point for gear shifts and all other inputs can be programmed to 1.0 and 0.1 increments, giving you, the driver, perfect and precise control.

 For the ultimate experience of using this wheel, you’ll want to look at adding one of Ascher Racing’s Quick Release systems to your basket!
 The F64-USB doesn’t come equipped with one as standard, but having one will mean that you can switch wheel rims with ease and it will give you access to more programmable buttons.